-Supported WebSphere InterChange Server APIs
+Supported WebSphere InterChange Server or WebSphere Business Integration Server Express APIs

-In addition to the WebSphere InterChange Server source artifact migration tools provided in WebSphere Process Server and WebSphere Integration Developer, WebSphere Process Server also provides support for many of the APIs that were provided in WebSphere InterChange Server.
-The migration tools work in conjunction with these WebSphere InterChange Server APIs by preserving your custom snippet code as much as possible when migrating.
+In addition to the WebSphere InterChange Server or WebSphere Business Integration Server Express source artifact migration tools provided in WebSphere Process Server and WebSphere Integration Developer, WebSphere Process Server also provides support for many of the APIs that were provided in WebSphere InterChange Server or WebSphere Business Integration Server Express.
+The migration tools work in conjunction with these WebSphere InterChange Server or WebSphere Business Integration Server Express APIs by preserving your custom snippet code as much as possible when migrating.

-Note: These APIs are provided only to support migrated WebSphere InterChange Server applications until they can be modified to use new WebSphere Process Server APIs.

-The supported WebSphere InterChange Server APIs are listed below.
-These APIs provide functions in WebSphere Process Server similar to the function that they provide in WebSphere InterChange Server.
-See the WebSphere InterChange Server v4.3 documentation for a functional description of these APIs.
+Note: These APIs are provided only to support migrated WebSphere InterChange Server or WebSphere Business Integration Server Express applications until they can be modified to use new WebSphere Process Server APIs.
+The supported WebSphere InterChange Server or WebSphere Business Integration Server Express APIs are listed below.
+These APIs provide functions in WebSphere Process Server similar to the function that they provide in WebSphere InterChange Server or WebSphere Business Integration Server Express.
+See the WebSphere InterChange Server or WebSphere Business Integration Server Express v4.3 documentation for a functional description of these APIs.